 Psalm 62:5-8 says,

 Daniel was that kind of man.
-Throughout his life, and his many trials and perils, he simply trusted the Lord and stood on His promises.
+Throughout his life and his many trials and perils, he simply trusted the Lord and believed and stood on His promises.
 Being human, he probably had his moments but, he simply talked to God about them.
-We are so human.
-How will he deliver me, we ask?
+We are all so very human.
+How will he deliver me?, we ask.
 The answer is simple.
+Never mind how.
 He just will.
-You can take it to the bank.
-Sometimes he delivers from the peril and sometimes he delivers through the peril; sometimes from the persecution ... sometimes through the persecution; sometimes from the fire ... sometimes through the fire; sometimes from the mob ... sometimes through the mob; sometimes from death ... sometimes through death; but, HE ALWAYS DELIVERS US.
-Daniel didn't know in advance that God was going to save him from this peril.
-If he hadn't, he would have saved him through the peril ... as he did with Stephen in Acts 7.
+We can take it to the bank.
+Sometimes he delivers from the circumstance and sometimes he delivers through the circumstance; sometimes from the persecution ... sometimes through the persecution; sometimes from the fire ... sometimes through the fire; sometimes from the mob ... sometimes through the mob; sometimes from death ... sometimes through death; but, HE ALWAYS DELIVERS US.
+Daniel didn't know in advance that God was going to save him from the lions' den.
+If God didn't, Daniel knew that his God would see him through the peril ... regardless.
+Our brother, Stephen, in Acts 7, comes to mind here.
 Let's look at a bit of that passage.

-Daniel wouldn't have obeyed Darius' edict ... if it had only been for one day.
-For Daniel, God's Word and God's directives over-ruled all other directives in his life.
-He was a spiritual man.
+Daniel wouldn't have obeyed Darius' edict ... even if it had only been for one day.
+For him, God's Word and God's will over-ruled all other things and directives that came along.
+He was a spiritual and mature saint.

 You and I can only imagine this scene.
-The lions' den was a place of horror ... a gruesome place of capital punishment.
+The lions' den was a place of horror ... a gruesome place of torture and cruel punishment.
 A place where cruel men enjoyed the short-lived agony and screams of their victims.
 Daniel was thrown alive into its black hole.
-However ... praise God ... even in the blackest holes imaginable, our God is always there with his own.
+However ... praise God ... even within the blackest holes imaginable, our God is always there with his own!
 Psalm 139:8-12 says,

 I ascend into heaven,